-You can find yourselves a little depressed for a few days, when something small like, say, a vacation falls through.
+You can find yourselves a little depressed for a few days when something small, like say a vacation, doesn’t end up happening.
 Or it can be devastating when that fiance lets you know that there’s been a change of heart.
 If we have managed our expectations well then hopefully we are more prepared to manage our disappointments.
 First there are things we should do, like being honest with ourselves and others.
-Larger disappointments are generally the result of an accumulation of causes.
-As such we should accept our own responsibility for bringing them about and so learn from our failures.
-We should let those close to us know that we are battling disappointment, and ask their forgiveness for the times that this battle has and will spill over into the relationship.
+We should let those close to us know that we are battling disappointment, and ask their forgiveness for the times that this battle has spilled over into the relationship.
 Ask for grace from those you love, and extend grace to those who are not handling your behavior well.
 We should grieve if grief is due.
 And we should realize that time will heal our wounds.
-Your life will not be made by a few successes, nor will it be ruined, by a few failures and disappointments.
-It will be an accumulation of successes and failures, wins and losses, victories and disappointments of all types that will end up making your life what it will be, and you who you are.
+Your life will not be made by a few successes, nor will it be ruined by a few failures and disappointments.
+It will be an accumulation of successes and failures, wins and losses, victories and defeats of all types that will end up making your life what it will be, and you who you are.
 Learning to manage disappointments well will make it easier and quicker to climb out of the valleys when they come.
 So begin now to learn how.

 3. Manage Yourself

 It is a learned skill to manage one’s self, though it does take some longer than others.
 The learning process will be quicker if you realize that you are in the midst of just that, a process.
 You will find that this process will be a life long venture that ever requires development and attention.

 You can start with your thought life.
 As I always say, think about what you’re thinking about.
 Manage your thinking so that you don’t descend into an emotional pit.
 If we actively attempt to direct our thought life it is actually possible to gain some semblance of control over it.
 This will go a long way in helping you to manage your emotions and so manage yourself.